-Universal Credit includes a ‘Minimum Income Floor’ (MIF) if you are gainfully self-employed, and your business has been running for more than 12 months.
-The MIF is an assumed level of earnings.
+If you’re gainfully self-employed, your Universal Credit payment may be calculated using an assumed level of earnings, called a minimum income floor.
 This is based on what we would expect an employed person to receive in similar circumstances.

 It’s calculated using the National Minimum Wage for your age group, multiplied by the number of hours you are expected to look for and be available for work.
 It also includes a notional deduction for tax and National Insurance.

 If your self-employed earnings are below the minimum income floor we have calculated for you, we will use the minimum income floor to work out your Universal Credit payment instead of your actual earnings.